If you ride a skateboard or play a sport, you probably know about bruises and banged-up knees and elbows.

 What Is Hemophilia?

 Hemophilia is a disease that prevents blood from clotting properly, so a person who has it bleeds more than someone without hemophilia does.
-It's a genetic disorder, which means it's the result of a change in genes that was either inherited (passed on from parent to child) or occurred during development in the womb.
+It's a genetic disorder, which means it's the result of a change in genes that was either passed from parent to child or happened as a baby was developing in the womb.

-A person who has hemophilia has a tendency to bleed excessively.
-Hemophilia affects mostly guys, although it's not common: Only about 1 in every 5,000-10,000 boys is born with it.
+Hemophilia isn't very common.
+It affects mostly guys.
 In rare cases, girls can have the disease and get bleeding problems similar to the ones boys have.
-The disease can affect people of any race or nationality.

 When most people get a cut, the body naturally protects itself.
 Sticky cells in the blood called platelets go to where the bleeding is and plug up the hole.
 This is the first step in the clotting process.
 When the platelets plug the hole, they release chemicals that attract more sticky platelets and also activate various proteins in the blood known as clotting factors.
 These proteins mix with the platelets to form fibers, and these fibers make the clot stronger and stop the bleeding.